 New Order Amish churches still preserve the traditional Amish dress, although there is a trend towards slimmer brimmed hats, as well as neatly cut hair and trimmed beards among the men.

-And the New Order women typically have brighter colors and slightly different styles (our head coverings were made of different fabric, etc.).
-But some of the differences may not be very noticeable to the outsider.
+The New Order women typically have brighter colors and slightly different styles (our head coverings were made of different fabric, etc.).
+However, some of the differences may not be very noticeable to the outsider.

 #2.
 More Modern Conveniences

 With the start of a New Order came a few changes in their rules.
 Although there are also differences among the New Order groups.

 The New Order groups farm with tractors (and you may even see them driving to town with their tractor), and they have telephones in their homes.

 Holmes County, Ohio New Order churches (which is home to the majority of their groups) decided that they would not allow electricity, although many of them have generators and battery-powered lights, or solar panels.